aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-settings/sheet-tab-bar/_index.md

 type: docs
 weight: 600
 url: /cpp/how-to-control-sheet-tab-bar/
-description: Learn how to Control Sheet Tab Bar through the Aspose.Cells for C++ API.
+description: Learn how to control the sheet tab bar through the Aspose.Cells for C++ API.
 keywords: How to Control Sheet Tab Bar, Operate Sheet Tab Bar, Set Sheet Tab Bar, Control Sheet Tab Bar.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**
-When you need to adjust the display of the Excel sheet bar, you need to know how to control the sheet tab bar, such as hiding or showing the sheet tab bar, changing the sheet tab bar width, specifying the first visible tab, and so on.
+When you need to adjust the display of the Excel sheet tab bar, you need to know how to control the sheet tab bar, such as hiding or showing the sheet tab bar, changing the sheet tab bar width, specifying the first visible tab, and so on.
 Aspose.Cells supports these features.
 Aspose.Cells provides the following properties and methods to help you achieve your goals.

 - [**WorkbookSettings.GetShowTabs()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbooksettings/getshowtabs/)
 - [**WorkbookSettings.GetSheetTabBarWidth()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbooksettings/getsheettabbarwidth/)